Queen Tegula Shell

 Queen Tegula Shell, Tegula regina.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 6.0 cm (2.4 inches) in diameter.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Queen Tegula, Tegula regina (Stearns, 1892) is a gastropod mollusk that is a member of the Tegulidae Family of Tops, that is also known as the Regal Tegula.
-The shells are conical and wider than they are high with slightly concave whorls, the exterior is sculpted with undulating radial ridges, one-half the base is marked with low, curved ridges and the other half has smooth texture, and the operculum is round, sculpted with concentric circles.
-The exterior of the shell has brownish, grayish or yellowish-black sides, half of the base is black and white in color and the other half is nacreous white and yellow; an orange spiral surrounds the center of the base.
+Description: Queen Tegula Shells are conical and wider than they are high with slightly concave whorls.
+The exterior sides are sculpted with undulating axial ridges.
+One-half of the base is sculpted with low, curved ridges and the other half has a smooth texture.
+The operculum is round and sculpted with concentric circles.
+The exterior of the shell has brownish, grayish or yellowish-black sides.
+Half of the base is black and white in color and the other half is nacreous white and yellow.
+An orange spiral surrounds the center of the base.
 Queen Tegula Shells reach a maximum of 6.4 cm (2.5 inches) in diameter.